IvanMartinez/oauth2_webmachine/README.md

 Below are some considerations and clarifications about this implementaton, referred to the section number in the specification:

+2.3.
+Client Authentication

+Both the use of HTTP Basic authentication [RFC2617], or client_id and client_secret parameters, are supported.
+If a client wrongly uses both in the same request, only the HTTP Basic authentication is considered.

 3.3.
 Access Token Scope

 Scopes may be separated by "+" and/or "%20" characters.
 If the requested scope is a subset of the registered scope, the response returns the requested scope.
 If the request contains no scope parameter, the response returns the registered scope.
 If the registered scope is empty, and the request contains no scope parameter or its value is empty, the response returns an empty scope value.

+For more information about scope validation, see https://github.com/IvanMartinez/oauth2 README.md file.

 5.2.
 Error Response